RibirX/Ribir/docs/essentials/widget_language.md

 At first, we import `ribir::prelude::*`, which is the list of essential things that a `Ribir` application needs to use.
 In the `main` function, we declare a `hi` widget and use it as a root widget to run an application.
 If you run `cargo run`, a window with text `Hello world!` will launch.

 `Text` is a widget provided by Ribir, which displays simple text.
 It has two fields: the `text` used to specify what text to display, and the `style` specify the style of the text.
-At here we only use `text`, and `style` will be a default value.
+Here we only use `text` and `style` will be a default value.

 > Tips
 >
 > Any struct can support declare in `widget!` if it is derived `Declare` trait. `Declare` provide the default value for the `style` of `Text`.
 See more in [How `Declare` trait work [wip] ?](./).

-The next step, let it support saying hi to anyone.
-User enters what the `Text` display hello to what.
-So we need a `Input` to accept user enter.
+In the next step we want it to say hi to anyone, by entering the name to say hi to.
+So we need an `Input` widget to accept user input.

 ```rust
   let hi = widget! {